stevius10/HAConfig-as-PyCode/README.md

 # HAConfig-as-PyCode

-HAConfig-as-PyCode is a declarative Home Assistant configuration prtoject that aims for a Python programming language-based approach over the default Home Assistant's low-code model, focusing on reusability, encapsulation and modular expandability.
-As Home Assistant currently offers only limited resources for developers I'd like to share my configuration.
+HAConfig-as-PyCode is an event-driven programmatic Home Assistant configuration project that aims for a Python programming language-based approach over the default Home Assistant's low-code model, focusing on reusability, encapsulation, and modular expandability.
+This project utilizes a hybrid approach, incorporating declarative data structures to describe entities and an imperative logic processing these structures in an event-driven manner.
+As Home Assistant currently offers only limited resources for developers, this project seeks to enhance configurational capabilities and demonstrates a programmatically driven alternative to the comonly used YAML configuration Home Assistant offers.

 ![Desktop](www/overview-desktop.png)